pascallaliberte/modestjs.works/index.md

 layout: home
 ---

-**A short ebook** for those who want to write modest JavaScript, and then focus on the other stuff that matters more.
+**A short ebook** for those who want to write modest JavaScript, and then focus on all the other stuff that matters in building an app.
 {: .intro }

 You've always been inclined to stay away from the big JavaScript frameworks. **But now you're within a bigger team**, and it's a little confounding to you how they just jump on writing some heavy-handed JS right away. **What is this madness?**